0

 How is camp different for Groms?

 Groms need a little more help with structure, since it might be their first time away from home.
 Their counselors give them extra help and guidance throughout the day.
-If a Grom is skateboarding and wants to run over to the trampolines, then he or she will first let their counselor know.
+At optional activity times groms work with their counselor to pick an activity, and have a designate time to meet up for dinner.

 Although we prefer our Groms not bringing personal cell phones to camp, if they do, phones are kept with the counselors at bedtime.
 We’ve found that ‘lights out’ works best when Groms do not have their cell phones in bed with them.
 Texting and talking to parents during evening ‘down time’ when campers are tired can feed feelings of homesickness.
 In addition, cell phone usage can be very disruptive to other campers camp experience, especially when trying to catch some Z’s!